Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Motivic mirror symmetry in characteristic zero

 In order to consider the Betti realisation and apply a conservativity argument, we can assume without loss of generality that $k$ admits an embedding $\sigma:k\hookrightarrow\CC$ by an application of the Lefschetz principle.
 More precisely, let $k_0$ be a subfield of $k$, finitely generated over $\QQ$, such that $C$ is the base change of a smooth projective curve $C_0$ over $k_0$, and let $\bar{k}_{0}$ be the algebraic closure of $k_{0}$ in $k$.
-Then $\bar{k}_{0}$ is algebraically closed, admits a complex embedding and the morphism $\nu^D_{\gamma,\mot}$ for $C$ is the image of the analoguous morphism $\nu^D_{\gamma,\mot}(C_0\times_{k_{0}}\bar{k}_{0})$ in $\DM_c(\bar{k}_0,\Lambda)$ via the base change functor $\DM(\bar{k}_0,\Lambda)\to \DM(k,\Lambda)$ (because all the constructions we have done commute with this base change functor), so it suffices to show $\nu^D_{\gamma,\mot}(C_0\times_{k_{0}}\bar{k}_{0})$ is an isomorphism.
+Then $\bar{k}_{0}$ is algebraically closed, admits a complex embedding and the morphism $\nu^D_{\gamma}$ for $C$ is the image of the analoguous morphism $\nu^D_{\gamma}(C_0\times_{k_{0}}\bar{k}_{0})$ in $\DM_c(\bar{k}_0,\Lambda)$ via the base change functor $\DM(\bar{k}_0,\Lambda)\to \DM(k,\Lambda)$ (because all the constructions we have done commute with this base change functor), so it suffices to show $\nu^D_{\gamma}(C_0\times_{k_{0}}\bar{k}_{0})$ is an isomorphism.

-Since the Betti realisation associated to $\sigma$ commutes with the six operations (hence sends motivic correspondences to the corresponding cohomological correspondence) and commutes with vanishing cycles \cite{Ayoub_Betti}, the Betti realisation of $\nu^{D}_{\gamma,\mot}$ is the pushforward to $k$ of the morphism $\beta_\gamma^D$ constructed by Maulik and Shen (see Lemmas \ref{lemma betti realisation of beta mot is beta even case} and \ref{lemma betti realisation of beta mot is beta} for details); in particular, Maulik and Shen showed that this Betti realisation is an isomorphism \cite[Theorem 0.3]{MS}.
-Since the motives appearing are abelian, the conservativity result of Wildeshaus \cite[Theorem 1.12]{Wildeshaus_Picard} implies that $\nu^{D}_{\gamma,\mot}$ is an isomorphism. \end{proof}
+Since the Betti realisation associated to $\sigma$ commutes with the six operations (hence sends motivic correspondences to the corresponding cohomological correspondence) and commutes with vanishing cycles \cite{Ayoub_Betti}, the Betti realisation of $\nu^{D}_{\gamma}$ is the pushforward to $k$ of the morphism $\beta_{\gamma,\coh}^D$ constructed by Maulik and Shen (see Lemmas \ref{lemma betti realisation of beta mot is beta even case} and \ref{lemma betti realisation of beta mot is beta} for details).
+Maulik and Shen showed that $\beta_{\gamma,\coh}^D$ is an isomorphism \cite[Theorem 0.3]{MS}.
+Since the motives appearing are abelian, the conservativity result of Wildeshaus \cite[Theorem 1.12]{Wildeshaus_Picard} implies that $\nu^{D}_{\gamma}$ is an isomorphism. \end{proof}